Skip to main content

 • User-level: Universal commands applicable to all projects

-• Project-level: Only available in the current project
+• Project-level: Only available in the current project; cannot be created if no project is open

-5. Return to the conversation and type / in the dialog to see your newly created command.
+6. After saving, return to the conversation and type / in the dialog to see the newly created command.

 Example Commands